maxprogram/grand-central-express/Readme.md

 <a name="ORM" />
 ### ORM/ActiveRecord

-Uses [the ORM library by dresende](http://dresende.github.com/node-orm2/).
+Currently uses [node-orm2 by dresende](http://dresende.github.com/node-orm2/).
 Go there for more detailed documentation.

 Turned on by default, but can be turned off by passing `{orm: true}` to the GCE router.